Understanding the Difference between DWI and DWAI in New York

 Importance of Hiring Criminal Defense Attorneys That Understand How DWI and DWAI Cases Are Tried in New York

-This is part of the reason that hiring a defense attorney is critical.
-Defense attorneys understand the way that driving while intoxicated(DWI) and driving while ability impaired(DWAI) cases are tried.
-They can ask the right questions, analyze the facts of your case, and make sure that all the rules were followed when your breath test was administered.
+This is part of the reason that hiring a criminal defense attorney is critical.
+Defense attorneys understand how driving while intoxicated (DWI) and driving while ability impaired (DWAI) cases are tried.
+They can ask the right questions, analyze the facts of your case, and ensure that all the rules were followed when your breath test was administered.

 Stephen J. Riebling, Jr. and Marcia Payton are criminal defense attorneys at Riebling & Payton, PLLC, located in Westchester County, NY.
 They have handled countless DWI and DWAI cases, resulting in dismissals and reductions throughout New York State.
-To learn more about them, the firm and their approach please visit Riebling & Payton, PLLC.
+To learn more about them, the firm, and their approach, please visit Riebling & Payton, PLLC.

 Categories: